dfrechdev/create-apex-js-app/README.md

 ## Introduction

-create-apex-js-lib bootstraps a JavaScript project for APEX, that bundles all your source code into a library.
-During the process of bundling the library, your source code is transformed in the following ways:
+This tool bootstraps a project, that allows you to create your own JavaScript library for APEX.
+The generated project includes a full build process, that transformes your source code in the following ways:

--   All JavaScript code is bundled into one file
+-   all JavaScript code is bundled into one file
--   All JavaScript code is transpiled to ES5 syntax
+-   all JavaScript code is transpiled to ES5 syntax
--   Language features that are not part of ES5 and cannot be transpiled (eg. Promise, Map, Set, ...) are automatically polyfilled if you use them in your code
--   In development mode, source maps are created inline within the bundle file to ease debugging in the browsers development console
+-   in development mode, source maps are created inline within the bundle file to ease debugging in the browsers development console
--   ESLint statically checks the source code with the "eslint:recommended" ruleset
+-   ESLint statically checks the source code with the `eslint:recommended` ruleset
 -   CSS files that are imported into the JavaScript source files are extracted with vendor prefixes added into a seperate CSS file
--   All code is minified and shortened
+-   all transformed code is minified and shortened
+-   language features that are not part of ES5 and cannot be transpiled (eg. Promise, Map, Set, ...) and are use in the code are polyfilled

-The result of the build process is a JavaScript bundle file, that contains your transpiled source code with the dependencies and all the required polyfills, as well as a CSS file that included the CSS code of all imported CSS files.
-The bundled file can be used in APEX and exposes your code in one library variable to your application.
+The result of the build process is a JavaScript bundle file, that contains the transpiled source code with the dependencies and required polyfills, as well as a CSS file that includes the code of all imported CSS files.
+The bundled file can be used in APEX and exposes the source code in one library variable to the application.

 All default settings can be changed according to your need after you have created the library.

 ## Prerequisites

-To create your JavaScript library for APEX please make sure you have the follwing installed:
+Before you start, please make sure you have the follwing installed:

 -   node.js >= 8.9.0
 -   npm >= 5.2.0

-The following tools are optional but greatly enhance your development experience:
+The following tools are optional, but greatly enhance your development experience:

 -   Visual Studio Code
 -   Prettier Plugin for Visual Studio Code (a configuration file for Prettier is included)